itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

 Pay Full Debt button
 --------------------

-The button appears when you select Customer who has unpaid debt (red amount).
-You see this button in 2 places:
+The button appears when you select Customer which has unpaid debt (red amount).
+You can see this button in 2 places:

 * At the top of the Customer's form.
 * On the payment page

-If you click the button  ``[Pay Full Debt]`` then unpaid debt will be added to the payment amount for the product.
+When you click ``[Pay Full Debt]`` button, debt amount will be added to the payment list with negative sign.
+That negative amount has to be covered by normal payment (e.g. by cash).
+After that the Customer will have zero debt value.

 Credit Products
 ---------------